John Clinton Gray: Early life

 He was educated in Paris and at the University of Berlin.
 He graduated A.B. from New York University in 1865.
 Then he studied law at Harvard University and graduated LL.B. in 1866.
 In 1868, he received the degree of A.M. from New York University.

 Career

 After his graduation from Harvard, Gray went to New York City where he began practicing law becoming a member of the law firm of Davis, Eaton & Taylor.
 Later, he became the senior member of Gray & Davenport, where he focused on corporate law.

 In January 1888, he was appointed by Governor David B. Hill to the New York Court of Appeals to fill the vacancy caused by the death of Charles A. Rapallo.
 Until c.
 1884, Gray was a Republican, when he became a Democrat, but reportedly, he was uninterested in politics.
 In November 1888, he was elected on the Democratic ticket to a full fourteen-year term, was re-elected in 1902, and remained on the bench until the end of 1913 when he reached the constitutional age limit of 70 years.

+He is known for his strict constructivist dissent in the 1889 probate case of Riggs v.
+Palmer, where he argued against disinheriting a murder who benefitted from his victim's will because of a statute expressly forbidding the revocation or alteration of wills.
+Gray authored another notable dissent in 1903 in Roberson v.
+Rochester Folding Box Co., in which he sided with an employee suing her employer for using her likeness in an advertising pamphlet without her permission.
+He argued for the court to recognize an equitable right to privacy.

 In 1913, Harvard conferred the honorary title of LL.D. on him.